ngcm/PythonTool-Mod/README.md

 # PyCraft-Mod
-PyCraft Mod for Minecraft: interact with Minecraft using Python.
+PyCraft Mod for Minecraft: an interactive way to interact with Minecraft using Python.
 Live!